jstuartpieri/Work-collection/README.md

 # Project 1) [Clustering Analysis to balance player skills of a generic cellphone game](https://github.com/jstuartpieri/players_skill_cluster_analysis)

-This was a case proposed by iClinic.
-Objective was having 3 datasets (players, matches and goals) analyze those and find a way to gather in groups players with simillar skil level on a generic cellphone game in order to balance the level of the matches,
+his case was proposed by iClinic.
+Objective was to: Having 3 datasets (players, matches and goals) analyze those and find a way to gather in groups players with simillar skill level from a generic cellphone game in order to balance the level of the matches.

 * Used their API to get players data.
 * Used SQL (postgres) to extract Matches and Goals tables.
-* Data processing and data wrangling to prepare data to be ingested in the cluster model.
+* Data processing and wrangling to prepare data to be ingested in the cluster model.
 * Dendrogram Analysis
 * Agglomerative cluster -- using 6 clusters to split players (used wins and defeat features to cluster ensembling).